We were recently featured on the acclaimed radio show House Talk.

 When Do I Replace My Window Well?

-There are going to be a number of signs that tell you when it is time to replace your window well.
-Some are obvious, and some take a little investigating:
+There are several signs it’s time to replace your window well.
+Some are obvious, and some take a little investigation:

-a.
-While this is not a death sentence, it does point to the larger problem.
-Time to inspect your window well.
+• You have flooding in your basement under the window well – While this isn’t a death sentence, it does point to a more significant problem—time to inspect your window well.

 WRITTEN BY